pjf/pjf.github.io/tech/_posts/2014-01-29-learn-everything-without-spending-time.md

 [Anki][anki], and it's like having cheat-codes for knowledge.

 Anki is a flash-card system that employs
-[spaced reptition][spaced-repetition], which exploits our understanding of human memory to allow you to obtain a large amount of knowledge, and then *retain that knowledge indefinitely*.
+[spaced repetition][spaced-repetition], which exploits our understanding of human memory to allow you to obtain a large amount of knowledge, and then *retain that knowledge indefinitely*.

 We know from research that we remember things most *efficiently* when we're tested infrequently over a longer time span.
 If you've ever crammed for an exam, you've probably discovered you've lost that knowledge a week or two later.
-Anki and spaced repitition gives us *anti-cramming*, letting you do a minimum of work to memorise information over a long period of time.
+Anki and spaced repetition gives us *anti-cramming*, letting you do a minimum of work to memorize information over a long period of time.

-The working behind spaced reptition is simple.
-As long as you're able to keep remembering, the time between sucessive tests gradually increases.
+The working behind spaced repetition is simple.
+As long as you're able to keep remembering, the time between successive tests gradually increases.
 New knowledge may be tested multiple times per week, but things you know really well will may come up every couple of years.
 The idea is to get you to recall knowledge just before you're